Who we are

 We work to build the confidence, skills and readiness of health and justice practitioners, advocates and leaders to work together towards better outcomes for their patients and clients.

-We’re working towards lasting systems change through reforms to policy settings, service design and funding.
+We’re working towards lasting systems change through strategic advocacy toward reforms in policy settings, service design and funding.

 This report discusses whether and how health justice partnerships achieve financial wellbeing outcomes for their clients, how they work with financial counsellors and the opportunities and constraints of addressing financial wellbeing.